Cul-Dude/Facial-Emotion-Detection/README.md

 1) **Importing necessary libraries and the dataset** Like NumPy, pandas, seaborn, TensorFlow, Keras OpenCV.
 2) **Data Preprocessing and Data Augmentation:** Did data preprocessing like converting the image to grayscale, with adjusted pixel values.
 Also, augmented data like inverting images, flipping images, and changing brightness.3
-3) **Model' Architecture**: Developed two CNN models, which when used together, give us the required output.
+3) **Model's Architecture**: Developed two CNN models, which when used together, give us the required output.
 4) **Evaluation**: Evaluated the model's performance by getting accuracy and making the confusion matrix.